 When students arrive on campus in the morning, yard duty supervisors oversee students on the playground, in the cafeteria while breakfast is served, and at both student and bus drop-off areas.
-Students who were unable to receive breakfast in the morning before school, are given the opportunity to receive breakfast at mid-morning (grades K-5 are scheduled at 9:40 a.m. and grades 6-8 are scheduled at 10:00 a.m.).
+Students who were unable to receive breakfast in the morning before school, are given the opportunity to receive breakfast at mid-morning (grades K-5 are scheduled at 9:40 a.m. and grades 6-8 are scheduled at 10:11 a.m.).
 Supervision of students receiving "Second Chance Breakfast" are supervised by one instructional aide in the multipurpose room.

-Instructional aides supervise playground activities during recess.
+Hall and playground monitors supervise playground activities during recess.
 Lunchtime activities are supervised by instructional aides in the cafeteria and on the playground.
-At the end of the day, two teachers for grades K-5 and two teachers for grades 6-8 escort students to the bus loading area and are assigned to that area until the bus departs to monitor departure activities.
-One teacher and one instructional aide for grades K-5 and one teacher from grades 6-8 escort students to the student pickup area and remain in the student pickup area up to monitor departure activities.
+At the end of the day, all teachers escort students to the bus loading area and an instructional aide is assigned to that area until the bus departs to monitor departure activities.
+Two instructional aides for grades K-5 and one instructional aide from grades 6-8 escort students to the student pickup area and remain in the student pickup area up to monitor departure activities.
 All instructional aides and yard duty supervisors are provided a handbook which outlines Central School's general supervision, safety, first aid, and progressive discipline procedures.